Ducati Panigale V4: Panigale V4 Superleggera

 For 2020, Ducati introduced the Panigale V4 Superleggera.
 This is the third superleggera incarnation after the 1199 and 1299 superleggera models.
 As with previous Superleggeras, a run of only 500 were manufactured, with reduced weight being the design philosophy.
 The frame, swingarm and rims are all manufactured from carbon.
-It produces 165 kW @ 15,250 rpm and 116 Nm of torque at 11,750 rpm or 174 kW @ 15.500 rpm and 119 Nm of torque at 11,750 rpm with full racing exhaust), and has a dry weight of 159 kg or 152.2 kg with the race kit.
+It produces 165 kW @ 15,250 rpm and 116 Nm of torque at 11,750 rpm or 174 kW @ 15,500 rpm and 119 Nm of torque at 11,750 rpm with full racing exhaust), and has a dry weight of 159 kg or 152.2 kg with the race kit.
 This makes the V4 Superleggera the most powerful street-legal production bike available in the world, meaning that, with a dry weight of 152.2 kg, it reaches a power-to-weight ratio of 1.56.

+Panigale V4 Superleggera Centenario

+For 2026, Ducati announced the Panigale V4 Superleggera Centenario to celebrate the 100th anniversary.
+This is the fourth superleggera incarnation after the 1199, 1299 and V4 superleggera models.
+As with previous Superleggeras, a run of only 500 were manufactured with a Tricolore version limited to an additional 100, with increased power and reduced weight being the design philosophy.
+The frame, swingarm, rims and front fork are all manufactured from carbon, whilst the front brake discs are carbon-ceramic.
+It produces 170 kW @ 14,750 rpm and 119 Nm of torque at 10,750 rpm or 184.2 kW @ 15,500 rpm and 122 Nm of torque at 11,750 rpm with full racing exhaust), and has a dry weight of 173 kg or 167 kg with the race kit.
+Powering the motorcycle is a new Desmosedici Stradale R 1100 engine with a total displacement of 1103cc and it uses the same electronics package as the 2026 Panigale V4 R inheriting new features like neutral lock.

+Panigale V4 Tricolore

+This Ducati Panigale V4 Tricolore released by Ducati for the brand’s centenary is exclusive and produced in just 1000 units with special components such as carbon fibre wheels and the Brembo racing braking system.

+Panigale V4 Lamborghini

+During Milan Design Week, Ducati and Lamborghini have established a collaboration by releasing a Ducati Panigale V4 Lamborghini and a Lamborghini Revuelto with the same two-tone livery in Grigio Telesto and Nero Noctis with details and logo of number 63 in Verde Scandal.
+This represents the third time in the partnership between Ducati and Lamborghini.
+This event was called The Art of Unexpected.